Serving Philadelphia, the Main Line, King of Prussia, Wayne, PA, New Jersey and the neighboring tri state areas

 There are many great benefits of getting a tear trough implant in Philadelphia and the Main Line area:

 “I did a lot of research before choosing a surgeon.
 I like and trust Dr. Morgenstern as he is artistic, he aims for a natural look and gives attention to detail.
 Dr. Morgenstern is a perfectionist.”

 At Morgenstern Center, we care about our patients and providing the best results for a Philadelphia and Main Line tear trough implant.
 At your consultation, your surgeon will go over your current health, including pre-existing health conditions or risk factors, and discuss with you the best option available to you.
-Dr. Ken Morgenstern and Dr. Joseph Giacometti offer the best results using their experience and wealth of prestigious training.
+Dr. Ken Morgenstern offers the best results using their experience and wealth of prestigious training.
 They are board-certified by the American Board of Ophthalmology and continue to be active in their field.

-If you live in or around Philadelphia, the Main Line, King of Prussia, Exton, Wayne, PA; in the following neighboring tri state areas: Linwood, Flemington, Vineland, NJ; Wilmington, DE, please contact Morgenstern Center for Orbital and Facial Plastic Surgery and make an appointment with experienced oculoplastic and ophthalmic surgeons, Dr. Ken Morgenstern or Dr. Joseph Giacometti for the very best in advanced care and state-of-the-art setting.
+If you live in or around Philadelphia, the Main Line, King of Prussia, Exton, Wayne, PA; in the following neighboring tri state areas: Linwood, Flemington, Vineland, NJ; Wilmington, DE, please contact Morgenstern Center for Orbital and Facial Plastic Surgery and make an appointment with experienced oculoplastic and ophthalmic surgeon, Dr. Ken Morgenstern for the very best in advanced care and state-of-the-art setting.